SETI/rms-opus/README.md

 • edit the config files

-  - edit both settings_local.py and secrets.py
+  - edit creds, db names in both settings_local.py and secrets.py

 • Run the tests